yeokm1/start-sslstrip-on-boot/README.md

 3) Optionally configure static IP on the Raspberry Pi

 4) Configure the gateway setting on your client permission to point to the IP address of the Raspberry Pi.

+5) Once all testing is complete, you can configure a readonly-filesystem on the Raspberry Pi to avoid file system corruption from improper shutdown.
+Follow my [gist here](https://gist.github.com/yeokm1/8b0ffc03e622ce011010).